cider-ci/cider-ci_documentation-source/source/installation/index.md

     `git clone --recursive https://github.com/cider-ci/cider-ci.git`

-2. We descend into the ansible-setup directory.
+2. We descend into the deploy directory.

-    `cd cider-ci/ansible-setup`
+    `cd cider-ci/deploy`

 3. We adjust the host ip within the `hosts_demo_single` file: